dsasmblr/game-hacking/README.md

 [CEF Discussion - Memory Alignment](http://forum.cheatengine.org/viewtopic.php?p=5733049&sid=49692077918bd226efaef4452c713825#5733049) | General discussion of memory alignment.
 [CEF Discussion - Mono: Instances and Invoking via Cheat Engine](http://forum.cheatengine.org/viewtopic.php?t=605305) | Short tutorial demonstrating how to use Cheat Engine's Mono features, "Find Instances of Class" and "Invoke Method".
 [CEF Discussion - Deallocating Memory in createThread() Script](http://forum.cheatengine.org/viewtopic.php?p=5722316#5722316) | Script examples in x86 and x64 showing how to deallocate memory in a createThread() script.
+[Reverse Engineering of a Packet Encryption Function of a Game](https://reverseengineering.stackexchange.com/questions/8816/reverse-engineering-of-a-packet-encryption-function-of-a-game) | An informative discussion from a question on StackExchange.

 ### Videos

 Title/Link | Description
 ---- | ----
+[Motherboard Livestream Archive: Researcher Cracks Elder Scrolls Online, Dark Age of Camelot, and Wildstar](https://www.youtube.com/embed/iYTCBPUn98c?start=186&end=6620) | Adrian Bednarek, better known as "Manfred", demonstrates the MMORPG hacks he wanted to show but couldn't during [his DEF CON 25 presentation](https://tknk.io/DScz).
+This is a rare glimpse into the tools, thoughts, and approaches of a professional online game hacker!
 [Hacking Games in a Hacked Game](https://vimeo.com/132900706) | This video discusses goes over the results of those who solved CTF challenges in Pwn Adventure 3 at [Ghost in the Shellcode 2015](http://ghostintheshellcode.com/).
 Slides [here](https://github.com/Vector35/HackingGames).
+[The Security of Classic Game Consoles](https://www.youtube.com/watch?v=jkl5NJrRKgA) | A presentation demonstrating the technical details of what went into protecting the security of classic game consoles, as well as how those protections were broken.
+[Cracking Video Game Passwords, Season 1](https://www.youtube.com/watch?v=0eQyYrSQPew&list=PLzLzYGEbdY5nEFQsxzFanSDv_38Hz0w7B) | A playlist demonstrating the password schemes used in numerous classic video games.
+[Sega Saturn - Cracked After 20 Years](https://www.youtube.com/watch?v=jOyfZex7B3E) | A detailed look into what it took to finally defeat Sega Saturn's protection.

 ### Books